Multiple Risk Introduction

 Description: This resource was created by the North West Health Improvement Team, on behalf of Glasgow City HSCP Health Improvement.
 It covers the health effects of vaping, peer pressure and environmental harms.

-Vaping and Young people Teachers Notes
+Vaping and Young People Teacher Notes (P5-7)

 Other Resources for Multiple Risk